callieboskin/BENG183_FA2020_courseproject/Group17_BonnieHuang_MayaParish_JonathonSchorse/Group17_BonnieHuang_MayaParish_JonathonSchorse.md

 Next, perform ligation once more, to connect the introduced linker to the 3' end of RNA molecules.

-At this point, interacting RNA molecules will be connected by a linker in the middle, allowing us to purify our sample in the next few steps by filtering out molecules missing the linker in the middle.
+At this point, interacting RNA molecules will be connected by a linker in the middle, allowing us to purify the sample in the next few steps by filtering out molecules missing the linker in the middle.

 <div align="center"><img src="./Group17_images/mario_step5.png" /></div>

 **Step 6 - Digest linkers at end of RNA**

 In this step, perform purification by introducing exonucleases that digest linkers at the ends of RNA molecules.
-Linkers in the middle of two RNA molecules will be protected from this particular nuclease and will not be digested.
+Linkers in the middle of two RNA molecules will be protected from these particular nucleases and will not be digested.

 <div align="center"><img src="./Group17_images/mario_step6.png" /></div>